SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 <a name="configuring-single-sign-on"></a>
 ### Configuring single sign-on

 {{< product-c8y-iot >}} provides single sign-on functionality, that allows a user to login with a single 3rd-party authorization server using the OAuth2 protocol, for example Azure Active Directory.
 Currently authorization code grant is supported only with access tokens in form of JWT.
+SAML is not supported.

 {{< c8y-admon-info >}}
 This feature is built on top of cookies technology.
 To be able to use it, you must have cookies enabled in the settings of your browser.